akalicki/genomics-csi/quality-assessment/README.md

 ### Question 7

-The computation matrix calculated when comparing the sample bases (rows) to the reference genome (columns) is copied below.
+The confusion matrix calculated when comparing the sample bases (columns) to the reference genome (rows) is copied below.
+Dashes represent insertions and deletions.

 |          | A       | C       | G       | T       | -       |
 |----------|---------|---------|---------|---------|---------|